chaoss/community/community-handbook/metrics-release.md

 # CHAOSS Metrics Release

+The version number is `YYYY-MM` of the release date.
+Continuous Metric Contributions are versioned `YYYY-MMx` to just add an `x`, which is a lower-case letter to indicate that a change was made after the release.

 ## Regular Release

 The regular release is when we update the version number and make a big announcement.